 Photo courtesy of The Ballard Bunch.

-We could not find an exact pattern for this project, but it’s not hard to make.
-All you need is a tall skinny triangle for the carrots and a rounded off rectangle for the leaves.
+We could not find an exact pattern for this project, but the carrots are not hard to make.
+All you need is a tall skinny triangle for a carrot and rounded-off rectangles for the leaves.
 You can make your own templates from the visual tutorial provided by A Confetti Life.
 Simply increase the sizes, while keeping the proportions, if you want larger carrots.

 Stitch two triangles together, turn and stuff.
 For each leaf, sew two leaf shapes together and turn.
 Gather the top of the carrot together, tuck in three leaves, and stitch to secure.
 Add a green ribbon and you’re done!